Voyent/voyent.io.js/docs/bridgeit-admin-service.md

 | host | The BridgeIt Services host url.
 If not supplied, the last used BridgeIt host, or the default will be used. | String | api.bridgeit.io | false |
 | ssl | Whether to use SSL for network traffic | Boolean | false | false |

-#### Return value

-Promise with a JSON object containing a list of BridgeIt services.

 #### Example

 ```javascript